-Who it’s for: Those new to to the online business world and want to know more about creating a personal brand and developing thought leadership
+Who it’s for?
+Those new to the online business world.
+Thos who want to know more about creating a personal brand and developing thought leadership

 Another one of the best books for tech entrepreneurs is the book Platform: Get Noticed in a Noisy World by Michael Hyatt.

-While not specifically geared towards those in the tech/data space, this is a must-read for anyone who wants to use social media and online marketing to grow a personal brand – whether that’s as a consultant, premium service provider, or company founder.
+While not specifically geared towards those in the tech/data space, this is a must-read for anyone who wants to use social media and online marketing to grow a personal brand.
+It’s perfect for anyone, whether that’s as a consultant, premium service provider, or company founder.

 If you are working away at your data career, what you need to know is this:

 Your data career is your business.
 You can either sell your data career to an employer and go the route of being a successful employee.
 Or you can build a brand around your data career and turn it into your own business.

 If the latter sounds intriguing to you, but you’re having a hard time trying to wrap your head around the idea of how do I actually stand out from the crowd?
 And how do I use that influence to then monetize it and build a business?, you HAVE to read Platform by Michael Hyatt.
 It teaches you everything you need to do in order to start building thought leadership around what people refer to nowadays as “the personal brand”.

 Platform will help you build your thought leadership.
 You can then use it to attract either new jobs if you’re looking to be an employee, OR new clients if you are looking to be a data entrepreneur.

 Want MORE resources and tools to start (and grow) a successful data business?
 Download The Ultimate Toolkit For Data Entrepreneurs and get 32 free (or low-cost!) tools to help you save you hundreds of hours and get epic results!

 Book 3 – Clockwork